 There are different levels of memorization, though, requiring different levels of abstraction.
-Consider the relatively rare AANN construction: ``a beautiful five days in Texas'' \citep{solt_two_2007, keenan_pleasant_2013, dalrymple_amazing_2019}, which is interestingly distinct from the default ``five beautiful days in Texas''.
-A model that strictly memorizes this construction might come to know that ``a beautiful five days in Texas'' is grammatical but have no idea that ``a beautiful four days in Texas'' is grammatical if it never appeared in its training.
-A model that generalizes just a bit more might know that ``a beautiful five days in New York'' is also grammatical by analogizing that a U.S. state can fill the slot.
-One that generalizes even more might find ``a beautiful three hours at the mall'' to be acceptable.
+Consider the \aann{} construction: ``a beautiful five days in Texas'' \citep{solt_two_2007, keenan_pleasant_2013, dalrymple_amazing_2019}, which is rarer than the default ``five beautiful days in Texas''.
+A model that strictly memorizes this phrase might come to know that ``a beautiful five days in Texas'' is grammatical but has no idea that ``a beautiful four days in Texas'' is grammatical if it never appeared in its training.
+A model that generalizes just a bit more might know that ``a beautiful five days in New York'' is also grammatical by generalizing that any U.S. state can fill the slot.
 Knowing that ``an astonishing 200 pages'' is acceptable requires generalization beyond mere lexical items.
-And knowing that ``a blue five pencils'' is \textit{not} acceptable (because the adjective is ``stubbornly distributive'', \citealt{schwarzschild_stubborn_2011}) requires yet more generalization.
-Even for an idealized learner, it is difficult to precisely formulate how many examples are required to get the right kinds of generalizations for even this one construction.
+And knowing that ``a blue five pencils'' is \textit{not} acceptable (because colors are ``stubbornly distributive'', \citealt{schwarzschild_stubborn_2011}) requires yet more knowledge.
+Even for an idealized learner, it is difficult to precisely formulate how these kinds of generalizations emerge.